Totalus/WebDataFetcher/Readme.md

 - [ ] Use brackets with json path for `target` in transformations for more consistency ?
 - [x] Add a `disable` option for destinations to disable a specific destination
 - [ ] Add a `disable` option for outputs to disable a specific output (in jobs) ?
+- [ ] Option to combine the result of multiple requests (and dedupe for a certain key)